"

 National Incident-Based Reporting System (NIBRS)

-In 1982, the bureau of justice statistics (BJS) along with the FBI conducted a study to determine the feasible and benefits of adapting a more comprehensive national crime data collection system (Poggio et al., 1985).
-The results of the study indicated a significant need to improve the data-gathering process to include more detailed information in several areas including weapon use, gang violence, and crimes against children (Strom & Smith, 2017).
+In 1982, the bureau of justice statistics (BJS) and the FBI conducted a study to determine the feasibility and benefits of adapting a more comprehensive national crime data collection system (Poggio et al., 1985).
+The results of the study indicated a significant need to improve the data-gathering process to include more detailed information in several areas, including weapon use, gang violence, and crimes against children (Strom & Smith, 2017).
 In 1989, the national incident-based reporting system (NIBRS) was introduced (FBI, 2018).
 However, it was not until 2021 that the nibrs became the mandated national standard for law enforcement agencies reporting crime data to the FBI (BJS, 2022a).

 The nibrs differs from the original UCR data collection practices in several key ways.
 First, UCR only used aggregate data, which does not include specifics of each crime.
 In contrast, the NIBRS incorporates disaggregated data, providing demographic information about the offender and victim, the relationship between the victim and offender, details on the context of offense characteristics, and incident-level data (Loftin & McDowall, 2010).
-Secondly, the NIBRS does not adhere to the hierarchy rule and can include up to ten offenses per incident.
-Additionally, the NIBRS encompasses a broader range of crime offenses.
-For example, while the UCR included only 10 Part I offenses, the NIBRS includes 49 Group A offenses, encompassing high-level crimes such as murder, assault, and arson, as well as ten Group B offenses, which cover low-level crimes such as public drunkenness, curfew violations, and writing faulty checks.
+Secondly, the NIBRS does not adhere to the hierarchy rule and can include up to 10 offenses per incident.
+Additionally, the NIBRS covers a broader range of crime offenses.
+For example, while the UCR included only 10 Part I offenses, the NIBRS includes 49 Group A offenses encompassing high-level crimes, such as murder, assault, and arson, as well as 10 Group B offenses, which cover low-level crimes, such as public drunkenness, curfew violations, and writing faulty checks.

 Weaknesses of the National Incident-Based Reporting System

-While the data provided by the NIBRS is superior to the traditional UCR data, it has a number of weaknesses.
+While the data the NIBRS gathers is superior to the traditional UCR data, it has a number of weaknesses.
 One prevailing issue is the failure of police departments to report their data to the NIBRS.
 For instance, in 2022, only 77% of U.S. police agencies submitted data to the NIBRS (FBI National Press Office, 2023).
-Although an additional 16.6% of departments report UCR data during that same year, the doj and FBI must devise crime estimates for all jurisdictions that fail to submit their data to the NIBRS.
-These approximations hinder the overall strength and accuracy of the statistics produced by NIBRS, which could be improved if more police agencies reported their crime data to the NIBRS.
+Although an additional 16.6% of departments reported UCR data during that same year, the doj and FBI have to devise crime estimates for all jurisdictions that fail to submit their data to the NIBRS.
+These approximations hinder the overall strength and accuracy of the statistics the NIBRS produces, which could be improved if more police agencies reported their crime data to the NIBRS.
 Lastly, while the NIBRS data is much more robust than the original UCR data, it still fails to capture unreported crimes.
 This limitation makes it difficult to accurately compare crime rates across cities, counties, and states.
 For example, if citizens lack trust in the police or believe the police will be unable to solve the crime, they might be less inclined to report crimes.
 Similarly, if a police department is understaffed or focused only on serious crimes, it might fail to report all crimes it deems unsolvable or insignificant.

 National Crime Victimization Survey (NCVS)

 Crime victimization surveys are a valuable tool for capturing some unreported crimes or "dark figures."
 Presently, the nation’s primary victimization survey is the national crime victimization survey (NCVS).
-Commencing in 1973 through a joint effort of the law enforcement assistance administration (LEAA) and the U.S. Census Bureau, the ncvs has been conducted annually (Eckroth, 2023).
-Despite the disbandment of leaa in 1979, the bjs continued the yearly administration of the survey.
+The ncvs has been conducted annually since its commencement in 1973 through a joint effort of the law enforcement assistance administration (LEAA) and the U.S. Census Bureau (Eckroth, 2023).
+Despite the disbandment of the leaa in 1979, the bjs has continued the yearly administration of the survey.

 The NCVS collects a plethora of victimization data through interviews and surveys of individuals aged 12 years and older (Morgan & Smith, 2023).
 One of the most beneficial aspects of the NCVS is its ability to capture dark figures by measuring unreported crimes.
-This is invaluable for understanding the extent of underreported crimes and the reasons why victims may choose not to report crimes to the police.
-Additionally, the data collected by the NCVS provides crucial information about the nature of the crime, the victim, the relationship between the victim and offender, and the consequences of victimization.
+This is invaluable for determining the extent of underreported crimes and discerning the reasons why victims may choose not to report crimes to the police.
+Additionally, the data the NCVS collects provides crucial information about the nature of the crime, the victim, the relationship between the victim and offender, and the consequences of victimization.

 More specifically, the NCVS collects highly detailed demographic information from victims, including age, income, race, ethnicity, gender, and geographical location.
-This information plays a pivotal role in identifying patterns and disparities in victimization rates, enabling tailored prevention and intervention efforts for underrepresented populations.
+This information plays a pivotal role in identifying patterns and disparities in victimization rates, thereby enabling tailored prevention and intervention efforts for underrepresented populations.
 Moreover, due to its annual administration, the NCVS facilitates longitudinal analysis.
-These analyses enable researchers, law enforcement agencies, and policymakers to identify changes in crime patterns over time, leading to more effectively adjusted crime prevention strategies.
+These analyses help researchers, law enforcement agencies, and policymakers identify changes in crime patterns over time and devise more effectively adjusted crime prevention strategies.

 Shortcomings of the National Crime Victimization Survey

 Like any research and data collection method, the NCVS has its limitations.
-One such shortcoming is its exclusion of certain populations, including children younger than 12, homeless individuals, and those living in institutional settings such as nursing homes and correctional facilities.
-As a result, the data from the NCVS underrepresents these groups and fails to provide a comprehensive understanding of all cross-sections of society.
-Another limitation is its predominant focus on personal and property crimes, often neglecting other types of crime such as white-collar crime, organized crime, and cyber crimes.
+One such shortcoming is its exclusion of certain populations, including children younger than 12, homeless individuals, and those living in institutional settings, such as nursing homes and correctional facilities.
+As a result, the NCVS data underrepresents these groups and fails to provide a comprehensive understanding of all cross sections of society.
+Another limitation is its predominant focus on personal and property crimes, which often neglects other types of crime, such as white-collar crime, organized crime, and cybercrimes.

 Another challenge with the NCVS, akin to all interview and survey data collection methods, is the potential variation in the interpretation of victimization definitions among respondents and interviewers.
 This variability can result in inconsistencies in both reporting and classification of victimization incidents.
 Furthermore, some respondents may encounter difficulties accurately recalling details about their victimization experiences, including the timing, nature, and circumstances of the crime.